selfid-net/self-go-sdk/_examples/fact_request_intermediary/README.md

 # Fact request witnessed by an independent intermediary

-An intermediary fact request allows you do assertions on an identities facts through _Self Intermediary_ without having to directly hold or view any of the users sensitive information.
+An intermediary fact request allows you do assertions on an identities.facts. through _Self Intermediary_ without having to directly hold or view any of the users sensitive information.

 This reduces the liabilities of having to securely store user information and complying with data regulations on your organisation, whilst being able to ensure that your criteria for that data is met.